 Eric's background is in applied mathmatics, but he also has over five years of experience with stickleback fish and worked in Stanford's Genome Center for a year.
 Eric is currently working on new computational frameworks for representing genetic variation within a species.
 Eric is also interested in applying advances in image processing to questions in genetics and behavior.

-Riley is a first-year graduate student in Cell and Molecular Biology (CMB) and a graduate of Davidson College.
-Riley is currently interested in combining tools from evolutionary biology, comparative genomics, and developmental neuroscience to answer questions about human-unique evolutionary processes and disease mechanisms.
+Riley is a graduate student through the Cell and Molecular Biology (CMB) Program and a graduate of Davidson College.
+Riley is interested in combining tools from evolutionary biology, comparative genomics, and developmental neuroscience to answer questions about human-unique evolutionary processes and disease mechanisms.

 We are looking for new graduate students to join us who share an interest in the genetics of vertebrates.
 Students may have backgrounds in the life sciences, engineering, mathematics, or any other field of study; we value having people with diverse backgrounds and unique perspectives.
 The lab is affiliated with the: MGM, DSCB, UPE, CMB, CBB, and UPGG graduate programs.
 If you are interested, please contact Craig or stop by lab to talk.

-Julia is a graduate student in the Molecular Genetics and Microbiology graduate program who rotated in the lab.
-Julia is interested in the interface between genetics and behavior using the stickleback fish as a model system.
+Julia is a graduate student in the Molecular Genetics and Microbiology graduate program.
+Julia was interested in the interface between genetics and behavior using the stickleback fish as a model system.
 She used both computational and experimental approaches to better understand which parts of the stickleback genome may encode complex behaviors.

 Mollie is a graduate student through the Cell and Molecular Biology (CMB) Program.
 Mollie worked to better annotate the stickleback genome with the location of key gene regulatory elements that become active in specific tissues and at specific time points during development.